Skip to main content

 New Content ItemMolecular Medicine is happy to congratulate William G. Kaelin Jr on being a winner of The Nobel Prize in Physiology or Medicine 2019.
 Professor Kaelin Jr was chosen for his work on the discoveries of how cells sense and adapt to oxygen availability.
 He previously contributed an article to our journal, "The Molecular Basis of Von Hippel-Lindau Disease", which you can read here.

-Molecular Medicine would like to recognize the efforts of the following peer reviewers, for their excellent service during the second quarter of 2023.
+Molecular Medicine would like to recognize the efforts of the following peer reviewers, for their excellent service during 2024.
 These individuals have all exceeded expectations as far as acceptance rate, the number of completed reviews, and timeliness.
 The journal cannot succeed without its peer reviewers, and we thank these hard-working members of our network:

 Articles